webpack-contrib/grunt-webpack/README.md

 > grunt webpack
 ```

-> For more examples ind information have a look at the [webpack documentation][9] which mostly also applies here besides the noted differences above.
+> For more examples and information have a look at the [webpack documentation][9] which mostly also applies here besides the noted differences above.

 <h2 align="center">Maintainers</h2>